isomerpages/ogp-scamshield-app/index.md

       id: infocols
       linktext: Download or update the app
       infoboxes:
-        - title: Check for Scams
+        - title: Check for scams
-          description: Know if a suspicious message, link, or number could be a scam
+          description: Know if a suspicious message, link, or number is likely a scam
-        - title: Submit a scam report
+        - title: Report potential scams
-          description: Submit scam reports with screenshots, so we can monitor scams more effectively
+          description: Submit reports with screenshots, so we can monitor them better
         - title: Block and filter scams
           description: Set up your phone to block calls and SMSes from scammers
       url: www.google.com